Avoid email fatigue, use subtle selling and never let your list go stale

 2 – Understand the difference between pitching and offering value

-First you need to understand the balance between constantly selling and pitching your list versus offering real value that helps your list grow, get to the next level or become better at what your information offers.
+First, you need to understand the balance between consistently selling and pitching your list versus offering real value that helps your list grow, get to the next level or become better at what your information provides.

 What about subtle selling?